Polyurethane vs Lacquer — Which Wood Finish Lasts Longer?

 Health and Safety in Your Workshop

-Lacquer — specifically traditional nitrocellulose lacquer — has serious VOC levels.
-The solvents involved are highly flammable and the vapors are heavier than air, which means they pool along the floor and find ignition sources you didn’t even think about.
-A spray booth with explosion-proof fans and proper ventilation is the right tool.
-If you’re spraying lacquer in a garage, every pilot light, water heater, and power tool needs to be off and unplugged.
-This isn’t overcaution.
-The flash point on lacquer thinner is around 40°F — well below room temperature — and it ignites fast.
+Traditional nitrocellulose lacquer has serious VOC levels.
+The solvents are highly flammable and the vapors are heavier than air — they pool along the floor and find ignition sources you didn’t think about.
+A spray booth with explosion-proof fans is the right setup.
+If you’re spraying lacquer in a garage, every pilot light, water heater, and power tool gets switched off and unplugged.
+The flash point on lacquer thinner sits around 40°F — well below room temperature — and it ignites fast.
+A dust mask does nothing against those vapors.
+You need a respirator with organic vapor cartridges.
+A 3M 6502 with 6001 cartridges runs about $35 at most hardware stores — that’s the minimum for regular lacquer use.

 The Verdict by Project Type